berlindisplay-max/pitchprint.plugins/src/wordpress/readme.txt

 = 8.2.0 - 01/03/2016 =
 * Upgrade to new and faster API 8.2.0
 * Fixed bug with preview thumbnails not showing
 * Other minor bug fixes

+= 8.2.1 - 03/04/2016 =
+* Escape slashes for names and addresses with aprostophes
+* Expanded user data to include addresses and full name
+* Other minor bug fixes